 Finding the right regulator can sometimes be a very difficult task.
 This can even be much harder if you’re a woman since most scuba diving equipment are designed for the male divers.

-But, with so many women taking the plunge these day, they simply cannot be ignored by dive manufactures anymore.
-For quite a few years now there have been wetsuits, BCD, mask and fins designed for women divers, but the scuba regulator was often forgotten, until recently.
+But, with so many women taking the plunge these days, they simply cannot be ignored by dive manufactures anymore.
+For quite a few years now there have been wetsuits, BCD, mask, and fins designed for women divers, but the scuba regulator was often forgotten, until recently.

 There are now regulators specifically women divers.
 They are more stylish, in brighter colors, and generally, have a smaller lighter first stage and second stage to help reduce jaw fatigue.

 There is still quite a few regulator to choose from thou.
 Making your decision a little harder.
 So, I created this guide as a one-stop resource to make finding the best women’s regulator a little bit easier.